EVOLVING TOGETHER

 Contact us

-NSCC Foundation and Alumni Relations acknowledges that we are in Mi’kma’ki – the unceded territory and ancestral, traditional homeland of the Mi’kmaq Nation.
-As Treaty beneficiaries our relationship is based on a series of active Peace and Friendship Treaties between the Mi’kmaq Nation and the Crown, dating back to 1725.
-We are all Treaty beneficiaries.
+NSCC Foundation and Alumni Relations acknowledges that we are in Mi’kma’ki, the unceded territory and traditional homeland of the Mi’kmaq Nation.
+Our relationship is based on a series of peace and friendship treaties between the Mi’kmaq Nation and the Crown, dating back to 1725.

 Next page: A message of gratitude